briebi/mistral-7b-finetuning/README.md

 ## Files

-m-finetune_results.ipynb: Contains the Jupyter Notebook I used to train the LLM, with all the corresponding outputs. m-finetune_empty.ipynb: Empty Jupyter Notebook you can use to run on your own device notes.jsonl: Series of question-answer pairs I generated from my AI philosophy course notes; used to train Mistral 7B notes-validation.jsonl: Series of question-answer pairs used for validation in training Mistral 7B
+**m-finetune_results.ipynb**: Contains the Jupyter Notebook I used to train the LLM, with all the corresponding outputs.
+**m-finetune_empty.ipynb**: Empty Jupyter Notebook you can use to run on your own device **notes.jsonl**: Series of question-answer pairs I generated from my AI philosophy course notes; used to train Mistral 7B **notes-validation.jsonl**: Series of question-answer pairs used for validation in training Mistral 7B

 ## Installation